CloudLabsAI-Azure/Migrate-and-Secure-Workloads/labguide/hol1-exe3-migrate-servers-to-azure.md

 In this lab, you will complete the following tasks:
 + Task 1: Create a Storage Account.
-+ Task 2: Register the Hyper-V Host with Migration and modernization.
++ Task 2: Register the Hyper-V Host with Migration and Modernization.
 + Task 3: Enable Replication from Hyper-V to Azure Migrate.
 + Task 4: Configure Networking.
-+ Task 5: Server migration.
++ Task 5: Server Migration.
++ Task 6: Verify Migration

 ## Architecture Diagram